Services Contacts Free Consultation via WhatsApp

 What is an Electronic Apostille and the e-APP Program?

-An electronic apostille (e-Apostille) is a digital document in the form of a file containing a QR code and certified by an electronic digital signature.
+An electronic apostille (e-Apostille) is a digital document in the form of a file containing a QR code and certified by a qualified electronic signature (UKEP).
 It is a complete equivalent of the traditional paper apostille but exists in electronic form.
 The concept of e-Apostille was developed within the framework of the e-APP (Electronic Apostille Program), which the Hague Conference on Private International Law launched in 2006.

 The e-APP program was created to support the electronic issuance and verification of apostilles worldwide.
 The main goal is to modernize the document legalization procedure, adapting it to the realities of the digital age.
 The traditional apostille established by the Hague Convention of 1961 assumes a paper format with a physical seal and signature.
 The electronic apostille retains all legal force but transfers the process to a digital environment, opening up new opportunities for all participants.